graphql-rust/juniper/book/src/types/objects/index.md

 [GraphQL object][0] fields can be of any [GraphQL] type, except [input objects][8].

-Let's see what that means to build relationships between [objects][0]:
+Let's see what it means to build relationships between [objects][0]:
 ```rust
 # extern crate juniper;
 # use juniper::GraphQLObject;